rxlabz/flutter_videoplayer/README.md

 # Flutter iOS Videoplayer

+:warning: this example is not up to date with the last version of flutter platform API.
+Same principles but somes method names changed.

 An example of native ios swift videoplayer on top of a [flutter](http://flutter.io) app using the Platform messaging API.

 ![screen](screen.png)